Agathe48/robot_mission_3/README.md

 Their new deliberate methods uses the various deliberate methods defined in the `CleaningAgent` class.
 We call these deliberate methods by using all previously defined boolean values specifying the behavior phases of our agents.

 The difference between the `GreenAgent` and `YellowAgent` deliberate method resides in the authorized zone and type of waste to pick up.
-Also, the `YellowAgent` can still go to the green area to pick up yellow waste.
+Also, the `YellowAgent` can still go to the green area to pick up yellow wastes.

 #### The RedAgent

-The `RedAgent` deliberate method is quite similar to the green's and yellow's one, except that the red agents will go to the waste disposal zone to drop waste one by one.
+The `RedAgent` deliberate method is quite similar to the green's and yellow's one, except that the red agents will go to the waste disposal zone to drop wastes one by one.

 #### The Chief